podio/conssert/README.md

 The only selectors used so far are `one` and the context manager itself, which happens to be a callable.
 We have used the context manager callable at the beginning to verify the length of the object value.

-The difference between `one` and the context manager callable is that the former iterates over the sequence of elements performing a verification on each element and aggregating the results at the end, and the later performs only one verification on the entire object (which might be a sequence or not).
+The difference between `one` and the callable is that the former iterates over the sequence of elements performing a verification on each element and aggregating the results at the end, and the later performs only one verification on the entire object (which might be a sequence or not).

 There are other selectors that iterate over the sequence values. `every` will assert that the verification holds for all the elements in the sequence: